bkntr/brainways/docs/index.md

 Follow our [getting started guide](02_getting_started.md) for more details.

+!!! tip "Best Practices"
+    For the most reliable results, please also review our [Best Practices Guide](04_best_practices.md).

 ## How it works

 Brainways allows users to register, quantify and provide statistical contrast analysis by following several simple steps: